bsskamesh/Pure-Writing-Assignment/README.md

 **Reference**: AWS Cloud Practitioner Essentials

-## Some Solutions to Beat Traffic Congestion
+## Beating Traffic Congestion in Bangalore
 When industrial production and traffic were shut down in India for 6 weeks recently, river dolphins returned to Ganga, the Dhauladhar mountain range of Himachal was visible after 30 years from Jalandhar in Punjab, and the air quality index (AQI) of Bangalore hovered around 20.

 While we cannot ban traffic completely or stop industries permanently, here are some solutions I propose to beat traffic congestion in Bangalore: